mitchellurgero/openrsd/README.md

+# This project has been abandoned.
+Though it still may work, I will likely not be working on this anymore.
+Sadly.

-# OpenRSD - Stable - State: Usable
+## OpenRSD - Stable - State: Abandoned.

 ### What is OpenRSD